 Cannabis is well known for its psychoactive effects on people when smoked or ingested and for its therapeutic applications.

 Is it possible to have a stoned dog or cat?

 Could your dog benefit from medicinal marijuana too?
 Could your cat get high if he accidentally eats weed?

 You’re about to find out.

-Minds are starting to open up again today regarding this fascinating plant.
-A few states legalized cannabis in the last years and all Canada last october.
+Interestingly, a few states legalized cannabis in the past few years and all of Canada last October.

-I am sure you heard about people using marijuana as a medicine.
+I am sure you heard about people using marijuana (and cannabis extract) for recreational use.
 It is not uncommon.

-Cannabis have been described to be helpful in many circumstances :
+Cannabis with medical-grade THC has been described to be helpful in many circumstances :

 Can ease chronic and acute pain

 Good anti-nausea medication